Man charged in Mariah Woods' death to face judge

-ONSLOW COUNTY, North Carolina (WTVD) --The man charged in connection with the death of 3-year-old Mariah Woods will stand before a judge for the first time this morning.
+ONSLOW COUNTY, North Carolina (WTVD) --The man charged in connection with the death of 3-year-old Mariah Woods is making his first court appearance this morning.

 Thirty-two-year-old Earl Kimrey is the live-in boyfriend of Mariah's mother.